YasminGd/frello-frontend/README.md

 ![Homepage image](src/assets/img/read-me/home-page.png "Home-page")

 ### Workspace
 All of the user's boards.
-Here the user can create new boards and visit already existing ones.
+Here the user can create new boards and visit existing ones.

 ![Workspace image](src/assets/img/read-me/boards.png "Workspace-page")